-Long term relief from recurring spasms requires more than rest and anti inflammatory medication.
-It requires careful examination and evaluation of the daily activities and movement that you perform which may be triggering your back to spasm.
+Long-term relief requires more than rest and anti-inflammatory medication.
+It requires careful attention to your activities and movements which may be triggering you.

 A Common Mistake with Recommendations

-In most cases, your family doctor or health professional will provide for you a list of recommended exercises and stretches to help you with your pain.
-However, we tend not to follow them because we are generally left on our own to practice them.
-We tend to try a few, favor some and ignore most of them over time.
-Our pain then returns.
+In most cases, your family doctor or health professional will provide you a list of recommended exercises and stretches to help you feel better.
+However, we tend not to follow them because we are left on our own to practice them.
+We tend to try a few, ignore most but over time, it hurts again.
 This time we believe that these recommendations were insufficient.

 What You Should Do

 To avoid this mistake, you should follow a plan that guides you initially from a state of chronic pain and gradually progresses you out of it.
 This plan should then recondition you so as to help prevent your pain from returning.
-This site is dedicated to providing its readers a full awareness of what they should both understand and do with respect to lower back pain.
+This site is dedicated to providing its readers a full awareness of what they should both understand and do concerning lower back pain.

 “On day one of your plan, I did the first half of stage 1 and my lumbar spine became unlocked for the first time I can remember.
 For a few hours, I knew what it was like to be pain free. “

-For at home treatment see the Low Back Pain Program eBook.
+For at home treatment see the Pain Relief eBook.